Details on weekly releases#

 • if you find a bug/error after the release date, do not delete your release, but release a minor/patch release, e.g. v1.1 with a description: fixing xyz bug.
 That way we know that you didn’t miss the original deadline and later improved your code.
 We will always grade/review the latest available release.

-Moreover, if you’re interested you can find more information about versioning in Python here.
+However, if you’re interested you can find more information about versioning in Python here.

 How to create and manage a release?#